Why Drip Marketing Is A

 The Cons Of A Drip Marketing System:

-- It requires a disciplined person to engage a long-term drip marketing strategy.
+- It requires a disciplined person/business to engage in a long-term drip marketing strategy.

 - Your content needs to be written by a skilled copywriter (so your messages resonate with a reader).